 Back to the WEB*pedia

-Today, you are likely to spend a great deal of time at a dollar discount store trying to buy either a bookshelf that will fit in your closet or a birthday greeting card for your grandfather.
-Be on the lookout for neighborhood pets, especially belligerent parrots.
+Today, you are likely to spend a great deal of time at the confiscated property police auction trying to buy either a coffee cup commemorating the 1960 Presidential election or a how-to book on fixing your computer, with illustrations.
+Be on the lookout for strangers with large satchels of used undergarments.

 Your Complete Scope